-Decisions about further deployment will be made as needed.
+Decisions about further deployment will be made, as needed, according to developing conditions.

 Citizens are urged to follow at a safe distance behind snowplows.
 This will prevent the salt that is being spread from hitting your vehicle and the added distance also allows a driver room to back up if needed.

 THE CITY OF ROCKFORD OR ITS CONTRACTORS ARE NOT RESPONSIBLE